Turtle Tracking and Discovery

 Castaway for a Day

 Bijoutier, meaning jewel in French, has earned its name through and through, and we are sure you will agree once you’ve been to visit.
-Spend the day exploring this beautiful island, stroll the deserted beaches and swim in the crystal clear water.
+Spend the day exploring this beautiful island, stroll deserted beaches and swim in crystal clear water.
+As an extra treat, why not arrange for a private picnic or secluded barbeque to take place during the course of your excursion to Bijoutier?
 This is a hotspot for turtle nesting and our activities team will explain the life cycle of these beautiful and unique animals from hatching to laying their own eggs.
 If you are lucky you might even see the nests of the Wedge-tailed Shearwater when peering into the depths of the forest!

 Free as a bird